-BBII is reporting a delay in the completion date for the OCS foundations from May 2021 to July 2021.
+BBII is reporting a delay in the completion date for the OCS foundations.
 PCEP's own projection of BBII's productivity estimates the completion date to be in November, reflected in Figure 2-5.
 The monthly forecast is revised at the end of ongoing OCS foundation workshops, which are held to determine the level of effort necessary for each of the activities prior to foundation installation.
 The delay to the OCS foundation completion date does not change the substantial completion date of the BBII contract.